Explore Bowie's Prince George's Stadium

 Prince George's Stadium is named for the county in which it is located, which is itself named for Prince George of Denmark (George's wife, Queen Anne, ruled Great Britain from 1702 through 1714).
 One will not find any signs of monarchical opulence as they approach the ballpark, which is located just off state route 301.
 After turning on to Ballpark Road you'll pass a Home Depot, a cell phone store, multiple gas stations and other such businesses peddling products pertinent to today's American lifestyle.
 Upon proceeding through this gauntlet of commerce, you'll reach the ballpark.
 It's not the most scenic location for a Minor League Baseball stadium, but the views get much better once you're inside.
 The area beyond the ballpark is mercifully undeveloped, providing a bucolic wooded backdrop for Double-A baseball.

-As it approaches its 30th birthday, Prince George's Stadium remains a lively and interesting place to see a Minor League game.
+In its 30th season, Prince George's Stadium remains a lively and interesting place to see a Minor League game.
 The architecture is standard for a ballpark of its era.
 A small lower concourse splits the seating bowl into two sections, with general admission bleacher seating on the first- and third-base sides.
 The main concourse is often a riot of color and activity, featuring games and informational tables manned by community organizations and team sponsors.

 A patriotic spirit is likely to prevail at Prince George's Stadium.
 The county is home to the Air Force's Joint Base Andrews, and the Army's Fort Meade is nearby as well.
 The Baysox also host an annual Navy Night, attended by midshipmen from the U.S. Naval Academy in Annapolis.